 8. Offer friendship right away:

-Unless of course, they show a lot of hostility toward you, are no longer wanting things to work between you two – in which case don’t push it.
-Instead give them some space and keep your promise not to bother them any more.
+Unless, of course, they show a lot of hostility toward you, are no longer wanting things to work between you two – in which case don’t push it.

 9. Ask if they’re doing okay: